kerkomen/rei/README.md

 ### Providing the file

 There's several ways to provide `rei` with the content of the file.
 The first one is the-most-obvious-way-you-can-think-of: just provide the path to the file.
-Sometimes it is helpful to use process substitution (?
-TODO).
+Sometimes it is helpful to use [process substitution](https://www.gnu.org/software/bash/manual/html_node/Process-Substitution.html).
 And if there's a need to pipe the content, just write a dash («-»).
 Well, here's the code:

 ```sh
 > rei "x -> x" 0.ssv